SimpleSocket/music-api/README.md

 Returns artist top 5 albums only if the artist was saved to favorite artists.
 As the specification requires

-Will return 201 Created status code on success with body from itunes Will return 409 Status if the artist is not in the users favorites
+Will return 201 Created status code on success with body from itunes

+Will return 409 Status if the artist is not in the users favorites

 ---
     /health/ping
 Simple ping health check exists.
+Will return 200 OK status code with pong response